PHPMailer — Installing on a VPS or Dedicated server

 The recommended way to install PHPMailer is through composer on a VPS or Dedicated Server.

-1. View the following article to set up composer on your DreamHost server:
+1. See this article to set up composer on your DreamHost server.

-2. Once composer is configured, navigate to the directory you wish to install PHPMailer in.
+2. Navigate to the directory you wish to install PHPMailer.

 [server]$ composer require phpmailer/phpmailer